brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 The data produced by this query is munched by some machine learning models wrapped in Python code.
 The team building the consumer product is working flat out and could really do with some reliability from the producer, so they're happy to pop a ticket on the board to set up a contract with the Jaffle Shop producer.

 The recommender team could start simple with the query as it stands as a contract.
-We can turn it into an efficient test that the expected columns are present like this:
+We can turn it into a test that the expected columns are present and correctly typed like this:

 ```sql
 SELECT